Questions for Your Care Provider

 4.

-I have an epidural, may I “labor down” (wait for the urge to push or wait
+If I have an epidural, may I “labor down” (wait for the urge to push or wait for

-for the baby’s head to be nearly visible before actively pushing) before
+the baby’s head to be nearly visible before actively pushing) before pushing?

 5.

-what point would you consider vaccum extraction, forceps or a c-section
+At what point would you consider vaccum extraction, forceps or a c-section delivery?

 1.